 CFGM has also supported nonprofit capacity building efforts in the Memphis area.
 The funder makes between $5,500 and $40,000 in grants to efforts like evaluating core programs, staff and board training, improving technology systems, and mergers between organizations.
 Grant seekers should keep in mind that capacity building grantees are required to raise matching funds in response to the CFGM grant.
 Past nonprofit capacity building grantees can be viewed here.

 In recent years, CFGM has put substantial work into public-private partnerships.
 As a community funder, it does this by directing private money towards projects through direct giving and grant writing.

 The foundation also offers nonprofit organizations in the Mid-South an opportunity to invest alongside the foundation’s other assets in its diversified family of investment pools.
 Project funds are established for short-term use and collaborative efforts, and over 70 nonprofits have created funds with CFGM.
 Nonprofits can also use the foundation’s community room in the heart of Midtown at no charge.

-Nonprofits in the CFGM’s service area are encouraged to email or call Ashely Harper director of grants & initiatives to discuss the details of working together.
+The foundatin encourages nonprofits in the CFGM’s service area to email or call Ashely Harper director of grants & initiatives to discuss the details of working together.
 Harper’s contact information is firstname.lastname@example.org and 901-722-0022.
-The director of community information, Mia Madison, is your best point of contact for nonprofit capacity grants.
+The director of community information, Mia Madison, is the best point of contact for nonprofit capacity grants.